GSA/resources.data.gov/pages/_resources/inventory-data-gov-guide.md

   {:#automating-data-json-downloads-by-agencies}

-  Rather than log in to inventory.data.gov and manually click the buttons to download the Redacted Inventory (PDL) and Unredacted Inventory (EDI) files, it is possible to use the API and your API key in order to automate the process of adding the data.json file to the agency website.
+  Rather than downloading data.json files, it is possible to use the API and your API key in order to automate the process of adding the data.json file to the agency website.

   Here’s what the request would look like using the curl-like tool[ httpie](http://www.httpie.org/)